Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: Introduction

-The inverse Gaussian (IG) distribution is a versatile stochastic model that is often used to model data with positive support and skewness.
+The inverse Gaussian (IG) distribution is a versatile stochastic model often used to represent data with positive support and skewness.
 It was first introduced by~\cite{MR10927} as a limiting distribution in the context of sequential probability ratio tests.
-Since then, it has found a large number of applications in a variety of fields, including actuarial science, demography, engineering, medicine, and environmental sciences, among others; see~\cite{MR1622488} for a review.
+Since then, it has found a large number of applications across diverse fields, including actuarial science (claim cost analysis), demography (population growth, fertility), engineering (electrical networks, material fatigue, hydrology), medicine (length of hospital stay, pharmacokinetics, tracer dilution curves), and environmental science (chemical movements in soil, species abundance), among others; see~\cite{MR1622488} for a review.

-Various multivariate extensions of the IG distribution can be found in the literature.
-An early example is due to~\cite{MR613202}, who constructed a bivariate family with IG margins by exploiting an idea of \cite{Parzen:1960}; however, the range of values for Pearson's correlation in their model depends on the marginal parameters.
+Several multivariate extensions of the IG distribution have been proposed in the literature, each designed to address specific modeling challenges or theoretical considerations.
+An early example is the bivariate IG distribution introduced by~\cite{MR613202}.
+In their approach, the joint density is modeled as the product of univariate IG marginal densities (in variables $x$ and $y$), multiplied by a factor of the form $1 + \rho \Psi(x, y)$, where the correlation coefficient $\rho$ is selected as a function of other parameters to ensure that the joint density integrates to $1$.
+This construction was suggested by \citet[p.~292]{Parzen:1960}.
+However, the range of admissible values for $\rho$ depends on the marginal parameters, which limits the flexibility of this model.

 Alternatively, \cite{MR707928} defined reproductive exponential families and proposed bivariate IG models through a conditional approach which is convenient for analysis of variance, but their distributions do not have IG margins.

 Bivariate IG distributions have also been derived from stochastic processes.
-In~\cite{MR813460}, a possible extension arises naturally from the joint law of certain hitting times for the components of a driftless Brownian motion.
-An earlier proposal had been made by \cite{MR242241}, who investigated a specific continuous-time stochastic process with an IG distribution at each point in time. \cite{MR836585}, who corrected and generalized this work, derived the basic properties of this model.
+For instance, in~\cite{MR813460}, a bivariate IG distribution arises naturally from the joint law of the first-hitting times of a two-dimensional driftless Brownian motion with correlated components, generalizing the well-known fact that the first-hitting time of a standard Brownian motion follows an IG distribution.
+An earlier proposal had been made by \cite{MR242241}, who investigated a specific continuous-time process for which the joint law of two increments is bivariate~IG. \cite{MR836585} corrected the expression of the bivariate density originally derived by Wasan, extended the construction, and established the basic properties of the resulting model.
 For a review of bivariate IG distributions, refer to Section~11.21 of~\cite{MR2840643}.